craigmckeachie/handsonreact.com/docs/14-HTTP.md

 > Note that you will need to use a polyfill if you need to support IE browsers.
 See the [can I use feature page for fetch](https://caniuse.com/#feat=fetch) for more information.
 The most commonly used polyfill is [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).

-1. Try the following code in `main.jsx`:
+1. Try the following code in `main.js`:

    ```js
    // const urls here